 When in Spain, fried fish is a must.
 You can pair it with a refreshing cool beer or, in summer, a tinto de verano, which is red wine mixed with soda water or lemonade.

-If you find a good spot overlooking the sea, you could spend hours picking at seafood tapas in this gorgeous spot.
+If you find a good spot overlooking the sea, you could spend hours picking seafood tapas in this gorgeous spot.

 How to get to Villajoyosa from Alicante

 Villajoyosa is approximately 40 miles north of Alicante.
 The cheapest and easiest way to get from Alicante to Villajoyosa is by tram.
-You can take the tram from Alicante’s Central Tram station in the city center, or from a stop near its main beach.
+You can take the tram from Central Tram station in the Alicante city center, or from a stop near its main beach.

 If you are heading north towards Villajoyosa, the tram is easily the best option.
 Alternatively, if you are heading further south and inland (from Alicante to Murcia, for example) you will need to take a train or bus.

 The tram in this part of Spain is incredibly cheap, running right along the coast.
 Just five euros will take you from Alicante to Benidorm, but Villajoyosa is not quite as far.
-In fact, it takes just an hour or so by tram, and is even less expensive.
+In fact, it takes just an hour or so by tram and is even less expensive.

 Alternatively, rent a car at Alicante airport and drive to Villajoyosa directly.
 A car enables you to visit numerous places near Alicante and take advantage of the various points of interest between Alicante and Valencia.